User interfaces

 Challenge

-Difficult navigation, clunky search and sorting.
+Difficult navigation, cumbersome search and sorting.

 Solution

-The online store's menu and homepage, featuring the "Mindful Mandalas" coloring book and several product categories.
+Online store menu and homepage, showing the Mindful Mandalas colouring book and several product categories.

 Challenge

-A stale expression that does not represent Lehtipiste.
+Outdated look that does not represent Lehtipiste.

 Solution

-The women's magazine section of the Lehtipiste website, featuring the cover of *Me Naiset* magazine, the price of €2.90, and product information.
+The women's magazine section of the Lehtipiste website, featuring the cover of Me Naiset magazine, priced at 2.90 euros, along with product information.

 Anna-Leena Raita